-The results of the control program may be used in several ways: the analyst will have an important quality tool in his/her daily work, the customer can get an impression of the laboratory's quality and the laboratory can use the results in the estimation of the measurement uncertainty.
+The results of the control program may be used in several ways: the analyst will have an important quality tool in his/her daily work, the customer can get an impression of the laboratory's quality and the laboratory can use the results in the estimation of the measurement uncertainty (5537).

-The QC has to be part of a quality system and should be formally reviewed on a regular basis.
-Other important elements of the quality system are the participation in interlaboratory comparisons (proficiency tests), the use of certified reference materials and method validation.
+The QC should be part of a quality system and should be formally reviewed on a regular basis.
+Other important elements of the quality system are the method validation and the participation in proficiency testing.

-In practical work it is necessary that the quality control is limited to fulfilling the requirements on the analytical results - a good balance between control work and analyses of samples is essential.
+In practical work it is necessary that the quality control is limited to fulfilling the requirements on the analytical results - a good balance between control work and analysis of samples is essential.
+When the requirements are lower than the performance of the method wider control limits can be set - target control limits.
 The aim of this handbook is to describe a fit for purpose system for internal quality control at analytical laboratories that are performing chemical analysis.
 The approach is general, but the examples are mainly from environmental analyses.